 custom map (in essence, a map image).
 Among the

 earliest and most popular of such mapping and GIS tools are those that can

 locate an address or plot directions between several locations.

-You have all used Google Maps, Yahoo!, Map Quest, Expedia, MSN Maps, etc. They are more
+You have all used Google Maps, Bing Maps, etc. Beyond their basic utility, these sites

 For now, take a look at one rather interesting mashuppy site that generates walkability

 scores for any US address you enter: Walk Score.